Impeachment of Han Duck-soo: Constitutional Court trial

 The Constitutional Court of Korea had 180 days from the passage of the impeachment motion to review it.
-The court was composed of only eight justices.
+The court was composed of only eight justices, instead of its statutory nine.
 It held its first pre-trial hearing into Han's impeachment on 13 January 2025.
 In another preparatory hearing on 5 February, the court set Han's formal impeachment trial to begin on 19 February, with the prosecution and defense teams required to submit necessary documents and evidence by 13 February.

 The proceedings opened on 19 February with Han in attendance.
 Han reiterated his denial of prior knowledge of Yoon's plans to declare martial law and insisted that he had tried to dissuade him from doing so.
 He also apologized to the public for the ongoing political crisis and asked the country to make a "wise judgment" to enable the nation to reach an "era of rationality".
 Meanwhile, the National Assembly prosecution team called for Han's impeachment, calling Han's refusal to fill vacancies in the Constitutional Court a "reckless act that threw the nation into chaos".
 Han's lawyers said that the authority to appoint Constitutional Court justices is the sole prerogative of the president or acting president under the Constitution and does not constitute grounds for impeachment and questioned how the National Assembly reached its quorum to impeach Han.
 Prosecutors also said Han's decision to veto the special counsel bill on Kim Keon-hee was made because it would be "politically damaging".
 In response, Han said that its approval would have "fundamentally violated the principles of constitutional governance".
 Oral arguments for the trial were concluded the same day.
 Separately, the court also held a hearing on a petition filed by the PPP regarding the parliamentary quorum that led to Han's impeachment.